thechandanbhagat/cv-forge/README.md

 - Check that output directory exists and is writable
 - Verify `TEMP_DIR` path is valid
 - Ensure sufficient disk space

+### Custom page size not working
+- Ensure page size is a valid format (A4, Letter, Legal, A3, A5, etc.)
+- Check that the page size is supported by the PDF generator
+- Use standard page size names (case-sensitive)

+### Custom margins not applied
+- Use proper units: 'mm', 'cm', 'in', 'px', 'pt'
+- Example: '10mm', '0.8in', '72pt'
+- Restart Claude Desktop after changing environment variables

 ## Future Enhancements